 Dental Health Affects Overall Health

-There have been numerous recently published studies that show a link between gum disease and other chronic diseases such as diabetes, heart disease, and stroke.
-Also, gum disease can be a serious problem for pregnant women and may contribute to low birth weight and premature birth.
+For example, there have been numerous recently published studies that show a link between gum disease and other chronic diseases such as diabetes, heart disease, and stroke.
+Gum disease can be a serious problem for pregnant women and may contribute to low birth weight and premature birth.

 While gum disease is highly prevalent, affecting as many as 3 out of every four adults (according to the American Dental Association), it is also highly preventable and treatable.